 By placing a token in the Community Matters box at your local branch you’re helping your community.
-Since its launch in 2008, the scheme has donated £14 million to local charities chosen by you.
+Since its launch in 2008, the scheme has donated over £30 million to good causes in store and online

 Online, Waitrose.com also shares a donation of £25,000 between 3 national causes.
 After checkout, you will be asked to vote for one of the national causes we are supporting.
 Each cause will receive a share according to the number of votes - just as we do in our branches.

 National causes we are currently supporting on Waitrose.com